sphexator/SMSTeknikClient/README.md

     To = "+4790000001",
     From = "Test",
     Body = "Hello, World!",
-    // You can specify lots of other stuff here!
-See documentation for details.
+    // You can specify other things here, like callback urls, scheduling etc!
+    // See documentation for details.
 };

 var response = await client.SendMessage(msg);